 1. Free Samples

 This is not a groundbreaking strategy; so many brands do this.
 It’s a great way to get your customers to venture outside their comfort zone and try other products they might not have otherwise.
-It’s risk-free for shoppers (if they don’t like it, they’re not losing anything) and has a high upside for you; if they do like it, you just locked in your next sale with no extra effort.
+It’s risk-free for shoppers (if they don’t like it, they’re not losing anything) and has a high upside for you; if they do like it, you just lock in your next sale with no extra effort.

 Free samples are great as the incentive on lead captures but also later on in the middle of the funnel (MOFU) once they add something to their cart or if they go to exit after just browsing.
 If you have multiple options to choose from, use a product recommendation carousel (discussed below) within a pop-up so the shopper can make their own selection.
 This increases the feeling of ownership over their cart, making them less likely to abandon it!